bkuhn/talks/ELC-2015/pristine-example.markdown

 # Avoid the offer for source.

-+ The offer creates ongoing obligations.
 + Often, an offer for sources telegraphs that compliance wasn't done.

 + If you must use the offer, assume it'll be requested on product launch day.